Perijá thistletail: Breeding

 The Perija thistletail's breeding season has not been defined but includes July.
 Nothing else is known about the species' breeding biology.

 Vocalization

 The Perija thistletail's song is "some 3-5 drawn out high-pitched 'pee' notes followed by a short descending dry trill".

 Status

 The IUCN originally assessed the Perija thistletail as Vulnerable but since 2004 as Endangered.
 It has a very small range and its estimated population of between 150 and 700 mature individuals is believed to be decreasing.
 "Habitat below 2,000 m in the Sierra de Perijá is threatened by narcotics cultivation, uncontrolled colonisation, cattle-ranching and mineral exploitation". " Only patches of montane forest remain on the steepest slopes of the Cerro Pintado."
-Its area of occupancy is estimated at about 110 km2.
+Its area of occupancy is estimated at 110 km2.
 One preserve in Colombia offers some protection, but protection in Venezueala's Sierra de Perijá National Park is only nominal.
 "At the national level, regarded as Endangered in Colombia and Vulnerable in Venezuela."